openhwgroup/core-v-mcu/README.md

 Note that when you use this library to build an application you will need to ensure that the directory `build/openhwgroup.org_systems_core-v-mcu_0/model-lib-verilator/mem_init` is either symbolically linked or copied to the directory where the application will run.
 The model will load ROM images from this directory.

+**Note.** The model is compiled at optimization level `-O3`, since performance is of importance with the likely applications, and with `-fPIC`, so it is suitable for inclusion in shared object libraries.

 ### Verilator lint check

 The system will run